 - a.
 Willfully causing damage to or removing County property without authorization or wasting public supplies through negligence or willful misconduct; - b.
 Committing an act of violence on County premises; - c.
 Engaging in an action which causes you to be convicted of a criminal offense involving moral turpitude.
 The word "convicted" means a finding of guilt by either the judge or jury without regard to subsequent disposition of the case by suspension of sentence, probation, and deferred adjudication or otherwise.
-The word "moral turpitude" means any act of baseness, vileness or depravity; or any act done with deception, or through corrupt motives, or as defined by State law and/or decisions made under State law; - d.
+The word "moral turpitude" means any act of baseness, vileness or depravity; or any act done with deception, or through corrupt motives, or as defined by State law and/or decisions made under State law: - d.
 Being dishonest; lying about or concealing a material fact concerning a matter under investigation and/or relating to public services under the employee's responsibility; - e.
-Engaging in any conduct which adversely affects the morale or efficiency of the Office in which they are employed, or which has the tendency to adversely affect, lower or destroy the public respect and confidence of the Office or the employees of the Office in which they are employed; - f.
-An employee's conduct at all times, both on the clock and off the clock, should be of a quality which reflects most favorably on the office in which they are employed.
-Conduct, (which includes speech) unbecoming an employee or detrimental to good order includes conduct which tends to bring the Office into disrepute, reflects discredit upon the employee as an Office employee, or which tends to impair the operation of the Office or the effectiveness of the employee. - g.
-Repeatedly being tardy or absent; being absent without legitimate cause, or failing to inform your supervisor of absence within a reasonable time period; - h.
-Refusing to work as directed, willful neglect of duty, malingering, or shirking of duties:

-- i.
-Falsifying employment applications, time sheets, and/or accounting, personnel, or other records, including the omission of pertinent data; - j.
-Willfully violating or disregarding safety, health, fire security or employment regulations, signs, and notices; - k.
-Divulging information which the employee has been told is confidential and not to be shared with others: - I. Attempting to undermine or discredit an Elected/Appointed Official, Department Head, and/or Supervisor; - m.
-Shall not publicly conduct themselves in an immoral, obscene, indecent or lewd manner: - n.
-Using their public offices for private gain; - o.
+Engaging in any conduct unbecoming an employee of the County while performing job duties; - f.
+Repeatedly being tardy or absent; being absent without legitimate cause, or failing to inform your supervisor of absence within a reasonable time period; - g.
+Refusing to work as directed, willful neglect of duty, malingering, or shirking of duties; - h.
+Falsifying employment applications, time sheets, and/or accounting, personnel, or other records, including the omission of pertinent data; - i.
+Willfully violating or disregarding safety, health, fire security or employment regulations, signs, and notices; - j.
+Divulging information which the employee has been told is confidential and not to be shared with others; - k.
+Attempting to undermine or discredit an Elected/Appointed Official, Department Head, and/or Supervisor - I. Using their public offices for private gain; - m.
 Making any unauthorized commitments or promises of any kind purporting to bind the County or any of its components.